isc-projects/kea/doc/guide/hooks-host-cache.rst

 where the cached hosts also retain additional cached RADIUS attributes;
 there is no easy way to obtain this information again, because renewing clients send their packet to the DHCP server directly.
-Another use case is when you want to restart the server and for performance reasons you want it to start with a hot (populated) cache.
+Another use case is when an administrator wants to restart the server and, for performance reasons, wants it to start with a hot (populated) cache.

 This command allows writing the contents of the in-memory cache to a file on disk.
 It takes one parameter, which defines the filename.
 An